voxcest/voxcest/README.md

-now you may be asking...
-"BUT BELPHEGOR!!!!!!
-WHATS VOXCEST ???????"
+Q ; "whats voxcest?"

-well, you see, voxcest is a selfcest ship! selfcest can be described as "Self-cest is a shipping trope where a character is shipped with an alternate version of themselves.
-It can be a fandom invention or a canon concept." in my case, i ship canon vox with his pilot or past self !! or just canon x canon !! if you want to know more about selfcest as a whole, you can watch [ColeyDoesThings's video](https://www.youtube.com/watch?v=n00XZNIMyUU&t=30s) on it !
+A ; voxcest is a selfcest ship. described as "a shipping trope where a character is shipped with an alternate version of themselves.
+It can be a fandom invention or a canon concept." in my case, i ship canon vox with his pilot or past self, or just canon x canon. if you want to know more about selfcest as a whole, you can watch [ColeyDoesThings's video](https://www.youtube.com/watch?v=n00XZNIMyUU&t=30s) on it

 ![x](https://64.media.tumblr.com/c8ff27be058f67df0d03ab814bf107d7/4020b3c444b01348-bf/s2048x3072/8161d03a6159822cd3363916a7ff8de9ad82a0b8.pnj)

-why were there 2 vox lines this year what
+why were there 2 vox lines this year what. staticmoth c*h if u see me hi

 ![x](https://files.catbox.moe/tmgd6y.png) ![x](https://files.catbox.moe/zyn0ri.png)![x](https://files.catbox.moe/ib5xji.png)